ocean-perception/valeport_altimeter/README.md

-# Tritech Profiler ROS Package
+# Valeport Altimeter ROS Package

-This ROS package configures and communicates with the Tritech Profiling sonar.
-**This has only been tested on ROS Indigo over RS232.**
+This ROS package configures and communicates with the Valeport Altimeter **This has been tested on ROS Indigo and Kinetic over RS232.**

 ## Setting up